SwiftUI Architecture

 The App object is the top-level element within the structure of a SwiftUI application and is responsible for handling the launching and lifecycle of each running instance of the application.

-The App element is also responsible for managing the various Scenes that make up the user interface of the application.
+The App element is also responsible for managing the various Scenes that make up the application’s user interface.
 An application will include only one App instance.

 Scenes

 Each SwiftUI application will contain one or more scenes.
 A scene represents a section or region of the application’s user interface.
-On iOS and watchOS a scene will typically take the form of a window which takes up the entire device screen.
-SwiftUI applications running on macOS and iPadOS, on the other hand, will likely be comprised of multiple scenes.
-Different scenes might, for example, contain context specific layouts to be displayed when tabs are selected by the user within a dialog, or to design applications that consist of multiple windows.
+On iOS and watchOS, a scene will typically take the form of a window that takes up the entire device screen.
+On the other hand, SwiftUI applications running on macOS and iPadOS will likely be comprised of multiple scenes.
+Different scenes might, for example, contain context-specific layouts to be displayed when the user selects tabs within a dialog or to design applications that consist of multiple windows.

 Views